-Remote access to the API is discussed in the access doc.
+Remote access to the API is discussed in the Controlling API Access doc.

 The Kubernetes API also serves as the foundation for the declarative configuration schema for the system.
 The kubectl command-line tool can be used to create, update, delete, and get API objects.

 Kubernetes also stores its serialized state (currently in etcd) in terms of the API resources.

 Kubernetes itself is decomposed into multiple components, which interact through its API.

 In our experience, any system that is successful needs to grow and change as new use cases emerge or existing ones change.
 Therefore, we expect the Kubernetes API to continuously change and grow.
 However, we intend to not break compatibility with existing clients, for an extended period of time.
 In general, new API resources and new resource fields can be expected to be added frequently.
 Elimination of resources or fields will require following the API deprecation policy.

 What constitutes a compatible change and how to change the API are detailed by the API change document.

 Starting with Kubernetes 1.10, the Kubernetes API server serves an OpenAPI spec via the

 The requested format is specified by setting HTTP headers:

 Prior to 1.14, format-separated endpoints (